owntracks/booklet/docs/tech/json.md

 ## `_type=lwt`

-A _last will and testament_ is published automatically by the MQTT broker when it looses contact with the app.
+A _last will and testament_ is published automatically by the MQTT broker when it loses contact with the app.
 This typically looks like this:

 ```json
 {